mediaopt/paypal-commercetools-connector/enabler/README.md

 ### PayPal JS SDK script options (currency, funding sources, etc.)

-`<PayPal/>`/`<CreditCard/>` (`CardFields`) both load against the PayPal JS SDK, whose script options (`currency`, `components`, `enableFunding`/`disableFunding`, `buyerCountry`, `locale`, `vault`, and so on) used to be supplied directly as component props by the merchant's own frontend code in the standalone client.
-In Checkout mode there's no merchant frontend code path left to supply them — the enabler is mounted by Checkout itself — so **for now these are configured separately, from `processor`'s environment**: see `PAYPAL_SDK_OPTIONS` in `processor/.env.template`.
+In checkout mode every standard component (`<PayPal/>`, `<CreditCard/>` i.e. `CardFields`, and every other individual-funding-source/AllButtons/ApplePay/CardFieldsStored variant) shares one PayPal JS SDK script load, resolved once per page in `PayPalPaymentEnabler._Setup()` and loaded before any component ever mounts — see `enabler/src/app/preloadPayPalScript.ts` for the mechanics.
+Its options (`currency`, `components`, `enableFunding`/`disableFunding`, `buyerCountry`, `locale`, `vault`, and so on) used to be supplied directly as component props by the merchant's own frontend code in the standalone client; in Checkout mode there's no such path left, so these are configured from `processor`'s environment instead: see `PAYPAL_STANDARD_SCRIPT_OPTIONS` in `processor/.env.template`.

-They're configurable per payment method (`PayPal`, `CardFields`) and, for `PayPal` specifically, separately for `builderType: undefined` (standard) and `builderType: "express"` (`PayPalComponentBuilder` vs. `createExpressBuilder` — see `enabler/src/components/PayPalBuilder.ts`), since a merchant may want different funding sources/currency for a regular PayPal button versus an express-checkout one. `CardFields` has no standard/express split since it has no `builderType: "express"` mount. `enableFunding` defaults to `"paylater"` for both `PayPal` and `PayPalExpress` if left unset, so the PayPal Pay Later button stays enabled out of the box even with no configuration at all.
+Deliberately **not** configurable per payment method — every standard component must request the identical script (that's what lets them share one PayPal JS SDK load instead of racing each other), so this is one flat object, not keyed by `paymentMethodType`.
+If you need genuinely different values for one specific method, please open an issue.

+PayPal Express (`builderType: "express"`) is the one exception: it always mounts alone (its own page, no concurrent-mount risk to begin with) and is configured completely independently, via `PAYPAL_EXPRESS_SDK_OPTIONS` — see that var's own comment in `processor/.env.template`.

-`currency` and `buyerCountry` specifically are the exception to "configured from `processor`'s environment": `processor` derives them from the current cart on every `/operations/config` request (the cart's total price currency, and its `country` field — not billing/shipping address) and overrides whatever `PAYPAL_SDK_OPTIONS` configured for them, since the actual cart in progress is a better source of truth than a static deploy-time value. `PAYPAL_SDK_OPTIONS`'s `currency`/ `buyerCountry` only take effect as a fallback when the cart can't supply them (e.g. no `country` set on the cart).
+`currency` and `buyerCountry` are additionally overlaid per request from the current cart (the cart's total price currency, and its `country` field — not billing/shipping address; `buyerCountry` only in sandbox) — thou only Express is supposed to be able to create new cart. `PAYPAL_STANDARD_SCRIPT_OPTIONS`'s own `currency`/`buyerCountry` only take effect as a fallback when the cart can't supply them (e.g. no `country` set on the cart); same for `PAYPAL_EXPRESS_SDK_OPTIONS`'s `currency` on the Express side (buyerCountry is never overlaid there).

+In legacy mode when each component is loaded independently separate script options still can be provided per component.
+Thou this is a merchant responsibility than to prevent concurrency.
+I.e. by first select payment render, than render - opposite to ct checkout.
-This is a stopgap, not the final shape — richer configuration is expected in future versions. **If you need something this doesn't yet cover, please open an issue.**
+**If you need something this doesn't yet cover, please open an issue.**

 ### Venmo eligibility is not enforced by the payment-method list